eclipse-kuksa/kuksa-incubation/kuksa-cpp-client/ReadMe.md

 ## Proto

-Proto sources are available in the submodule (kuksa-common)[../kuksa-common/]
+Proto sources are available in the submodule kuksa-common

 ## Examples